 Greener thinking at home, work and play

-Imagine your house not only saves energy.
-It even produces enough to power your car – all year round.
+Imagine a house that could not only save energy but even produce enough to power your car - all year round.

 New homes with the latest eco-innovations can save owners substantial sums on their energy bill.

 This is already a reality.
-Today’s state-of-the-art homes packed with a range of eco-innovations like ecological insulation and photovoltaic lighting are often no more expensive than more traditional designs, and can indeed lead to massive savings.
+Today’s state-of-the-art homes, packed with a range of eco-innovations like ecological insulation and photovoltaic lighting, are often no more expensive than more traditional designs, and can lead to massive savings.

-Gearing your individual habits towards more sustainable choices can extend beyond the home: we can take them with us on holiday!
-Across Europe, we can find environmentally friendly hotels making strategic use of low-carbon technologies, like LED lighting, geothermal energy and heat transfer devices.
+Gearing our individual habits towards more sustainable choices can extend beyond the home: we can even take them with us on holiday!
+Across Europe, you can find environmentally friendly hotels making strategic use of low-carbon technologies, like LED lighting, geothermal energy and heat transfer devices.
 Thanks to these and other measures, guests in eco-hotels leave a carbon footprint 90% smaller than people staying at a traditional hotel.